APSL/puput/docs/comments.rst

 Implement your own provider
 ---------------------------

-To add your own comment provider you will need to subclass :class:`CommentProvider` and implement its methods:
+To add your own comment provider you will need to subclass :class:`CommentsProvider` and implement its methods:

   :code:`template`